Man arrested after explosion prompts evacuation of Japanese leader Fumio Kishida from speech venue - KTVZ

 The attack, which took place in broad daylight and involved what appeared to be a homemade weapon, shocked a nation that is rarely associated with political and gun violence.

-Doctors who tended to Abe revealed that the gunshot was so deep that it reached his heart.
+Doctors who tended to Abe revealed that the shot had penetrated all the way to his heart.

-A man was arrested following Abe’s death and is currently facing a murder charge.
+A man was arrested following Abe’s death and is currently facing murder and firearms charges.

 This is a developing story.
 More to follow